 She then said a very interesting thing.
 She said,” Sexual immorality is sexual abuse.”
 So there is a moral judgment regarding sex.
 Sex should not involve abuse.
 But why shouldn’t it?
 Who drew that line?
 For that matter, who decides what abuse is and what it is not?
 After all, there are no absolutes.
 She told us she had been sexually abused as a child, which is why this cause is very dear to her.
 She obviously thinks that sexual abuse is wrong.
 She feels very strongly about it, in fact.

 I am not against tolerance, rightly defined.
-True tolerance is called for in much of life, I want Portillos; you want Burger King.
+True tolerance is called for in much of life; I want Portillos; you want Burger King.
 I’ll tolerate Burger King and go to Portillos next time.
-I want to see movie A. You want to see movie B. I may very well tolerate sitting through movie B for your sake or, perhaps, you’ll tolerate movie A for me.
+I want to see movie A. You want to see movie B. I may very well tolerate sitting through movie B for your sake, or perhaps, you’ll tolerate movie A for me.
 Life involves a lot of sacrifices and much forbearance of the faults and foibles of others.
-We also need to be tolerant of those who disagree with us spiritualty.
-The word tolerate means to permit, to put up with, to endure.
+We also need to be tolerant of those who disagree with us spiritually.
+The word tolerate means to permit, put up with, and endure.
 It does not mean to approve of or to accept as good or right.

 Love to all,

-Joy A Veinot is the Director of Midwest Christian Outreach, Inc. and wife of President, L.L, (Don) Veinot.
+Joy A Veinot is the Director of Midwest Christian Outreach, Inc. and wife of MCOI President L.L, (Don) Veinot.
 Jr.